 Although you can see raptors year around, another good time to see raptors is during the nesting season.
 The nesting season runs from mid-March through June, depending on location.
 From mid-May through June young birds are fledgling and learning to fly.

 When you are outdoors, keep your eyes open.
 Many people will miss many birds simply because they are not looking for them.
 A motionless Red-tailed Hawk sitting on the cross arm of a power pole is easy to miss.
-I often see hawks as I drive along the turnpike in the countryside of Pennsylvania.
-They perch in roadside trees, searching for prey in the grass and highway median.
+I often see hawks as I drive along back roads in and around Philadelphia.
+Raptors perch in roadside trees, searching for prey in the grass and highway medians.
 By looking up you might see a small dark objects in the sky which might be an eagle or hawk soaring above you.

 Some things that might actually be a raptor include:

 - a fence post that is extra tall